 Member.
 The method could then iterate over all the groups that a member is a member of, but that means that the Member must be fully populated (Member -> GroupMember -> Group), which means that it must use Entity Framework.

 MemberServiceand have the service do the same thing as above, but with the difference that it uses a repository to retrieve data instead of drilling down through the member object.

 GroupServiceand have the service do the same thing as above, but with the difference that it uses a repository to retrieve data instead of drilling down through the member object.

 GetGroupFriendsForMemberto one of the service classes, and make the service call the entity method.

-There are pros and cons will all the approaches above:
+There are pros and cons will all the approaches above, for instance:

-Placing the logic in a service is also simple, especially since the service is abstract, but which service should then own this logic?
-I would go for the group service, but I do not really know.
+Placing the logic in a service is also simple, especially since the service is abstract, but which service should own this logic?
+I would go for the group service, but I’m really not sure.

-There are tons of various solutions to this problem.
-I would just really like to discuss this.
-If you have found a way that works for you, please share 🙂
+There are tons of solutions to this problem.
+I would just really like to discuss it here.
+If you have found a way that works for you, please share.